Now that you’ve built your campaign, it’s time to share it. Master the art of sharing so your campaign gets the attention it deserves.

 How Do I Share?

 After you create your fundraiser, you are prompted to share it for the first time via Facebook, Twitter, and email.
 Take this time to introduce people to your campaign.
 And remember that this won’t be the only time you share.

-Facebook is a community of 1.7 billion-plus active users that are waiting to be touched by your story.
-Not to mention our data reveals that every share helps you make $37.
+Facebook is a community of over 1.7 billion active users waiting to hear your story.
+Our data shows that every share helps you make $37.

 Share a quick tweet about your new campaign.
 Our research shows that fundraisers shared on social networks raise five times more than those that don’t.